codaqui/libertyhub/README.md

 4. The workflow will process your request automatically and provide updates in the issue comments
 5. Once completed, the image will be available in GitHub Packages with the naming convention `dockerhub-<image>:<version>`

+### Keeping Latest Images Updated

+To update an image tagged as "latest" to the newest version available:
+1. Simply create a new image import request with the same image details
+2. Check the "Use latest" option
+3. Submit the issue
+4. The system will detect it's a duplicate request for a "latest" image and automatically update it

 ## Audit Information

 Each image import includes the following audit information: